 Public Health in Emergency Preparedness in Gambella

-This project aims to reduce morbidity and mortality rates caused by public health emergencies in Ethiopia’s Gambella region.
-The project will create a system to share effective and timely health information to strengthen early warning and preparedness mechanisms and enable organisations to anticipate and respond to health emergencies.
+This project reduced morbidity and mortality rates caused by public health emergencies in Ethiopia’s Gambella region.
+We created a system to share effective and timely health information to strengthen early warning and preparedness mechanisms and enable organisations to anticipate and respond to health emergencies.

 About the project